spineo/local-yum-mariadb/README.md

 and then run _service mariadb restart_

-## Install the MariaDB Server/Client on a Slave VM
+## Install the MariaDB Server/Client on a Slave Instance

 Before starting the installation we will create another RHEL 8 AWS instance (same flavor) and give it the tag _Name MariaDB-Slave_.
 No need to assign any security groups (other than leave the default SSH access).